sge-network/networks/sge-network-1/README.md

 ## Genesis Time
-The genesis transactions sent before 0630HRS UTC 28th October, 2022 will be used to publish the `genesis.json` at 0830HRS UTC 28th August 2022
+The genesis transactions sent before 0630HRS UTC 28th October, 2022 will be used to publish the `genesis.json` at 0830HRS UTC 28th October 2022

 <!-- > Submitting Gentx is now closed.
 Genesis has been published and block generation has started -->